Guide to Leaving Cert Subject Choices

-In Abbey Community College you the option of studying at least seven subjects.
+In St. Augustines College you have the option of studying at least seven subjects.
 Your best six grades, achieved in one sitting of the Leaving Certificate or its equivalent, will be used to calculate your point score for entry purposes to college courses.

-LCVP and Applied Maths are taken as an eighth subject in the Abbey.
-You must be studying a set combination of subjects to be eligible for LCVP (see list below);
+LCVP Is taken as an extra subject , an 8th subject if you have the correct subject combinations.
+You must be studying a set combination of subjects to be eligible for LCVP.

 WHAT HAPPENS IF I DO NOT TAKE HIGHER LEVEL IRISH?

 Apart from ruling out a number of honours degree programmes which have Irish as a core entry requirement, the main consequence of dropping higher level Irish is that you are precluded from studying to be a primary school teacher in any of the Irish training colleges.